 Finally, for an additional layer of security, you can also use a “live” operating system (OS), such as Tails.
 This runs off a CD or USB and is booted to your computer without an installation process.
 You then run your computer through the live OS which includes browsing using the Tor browser by default.
 When you shut down, since nothing was actually transferred to your computer, there is no trace of the activity.

-However, you might prefer to simply use a search engine that doesn’t store info by default, such as DuckDuckGo or StartPage by Ixquick.
-These don’t track any of your activity and therefore don’t share it with others.
+However, you might prefer to simply use a search engine that doesn’t store info by default, such as DuckDuckGo or StartPage.
+These don’t track any of your activity and therefore can’t share it with others.
 An added bonus is that you don’t get bombarded with ads based on your search activity.

-11. Use a VPNLast, but certainly not least, a step anyone wanting to retain their privacy online should take, is to use a VPN.
+Last, but certainly not least, a step anyone wanting to retain their privacy online should take is to use a VPN.
 Not only will a VPN encrypt internet traffic, but it will also send it through a remote intermediary server.
-What this means for privacy is that it prevents ISPs from monitoring your activity, and whatever website, app, or service you’re using cannot identify you by your IP address.
-It also prevents anyone else from intercepting your data, including when you’re on an open Wi-Fi connection.

 While not strictly related to privacy, a bonus of VPNs is that you can access content and services that are available where the server resides, rather than where you are.
 You can learn more about the benefits of using a VPN and how to get started with one by delving into our in-depth guide.